Shirt worn by Sergio Aguero when he scored title-winning goal set for auction

-The shirt worn by footballer Sergio Aguero as he scored Manchester City’s famous title-winning goal against QPR is going under the hammer.
+The shirt worn by Sergio Aguero as he scored Manchester City’s famous title-winning goal against QPR 10 years ago is going under the hammer.

-The unwashed and champagne-stained number 16 shirt, which bears the name “Kun Aguero” – his childhood nickname – is expected to fetch at least £20,000.
+The unwashed and champagne-stained number 16 jersey, which bears the name ‘Kun Aguero’ – his childhood nickname – is expected to fetch at least £20,000.

-Aguero sent the City of Manchester Stadium into raptures in the final moments of the last day of the season on May 13, 2012 after finding the corner of the net with a low drive, before pulling off the shirt and victoriously whirling it around.
+Aguero sent the Etihad Stadium into raptures in the final moments of the last day of the season on May 13, 2012 after finding the corner of the net with a low drive, before pulling off the shirt and victoriously whirling it around.

-That match-winner, four minutes into stoppage time, clinched City’s 3-2 victory, ensuring Aguero’s team beat their fierce rivals Manchester United to the Premier League title.
+That match-winner, four minutes into stoppage time, clinched City’s 3-2 triumph, ensuring Aguero’s team beat fierce rivals Manchester United to the Premier League title.

-The result of the championship had been resting on a knife-edge, with results in other games meaning United had been poised to win the title before Aguero found the net.
+The result of the championship had been resting on a knife-edge, with results in other games meaning United had been poised to win the title before Aguero struck.

-It was Manchester City’s first league title since 1968, ending a 44-year wait, with the goal widely held to be one of the Premier League’s greatest, and prompting broadcaster Martin Tyler’s famous “Aguerooo!” commentary line.
+It was Manchester City’s first league title since 1968, ending a 44-year wait, and prompted broadcaster Martin Tyler’s famous “Aguerooo!” commentary line, with the stunning finale widely considered one of the Premier League’s most memorable moments.

-The footballer later had to retire from the sport after being diagnosed with heart problems, but his scoring record shows the impact he had – netting 184 goals for Manchester City in 275 games, in a club stint just shy of 10 years.
+The player retired from football in December 2021, having been diagnosed with a heart condition, but his scoring record shows the impact he had – netting 184 goals for Manchester City in 275 games, in a club stint just shy of 10 years before heading to Barcelona.

-However, his match and title-winning goal against QPR is widely regarded as his most important.
+And there can be little doubt which strike was the most crucial.

-Speaking just hours after scoring, Aguero said: “In my career so far it’s the most important goal.
+Speaking just hours after netting the winner against QPR, Aguero said: “In my career so far it’s the most important goal.

 The shirt is due to go for auction at Hansons Auctioneers in Etwall, Derbyshire, on November 3.